 - 2. Conflicts of Interest, and Recusal Process: CoC Planning Council members must abide by the following rules in order to promote public confidence in the integrity of the Planning Council and its processes. - a.
 Members shall not participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefit to: - i.
 Any organization that they or a member of their immediate family represents; or - ii.
 Any organization from which they, or a member of their immediate family, derive income or anything of value. - b.
-Whenever CoC Planning Council members or any of their immediate family members have a financial interest or any other personal interest in a matter coming before the Planning Council or one of its committees, they must: - i.
-Fully disclose the nature of the interest; and - ii.
+Whenever CoC Planning Council members or any of their immediate family members have a financial interest or any other personal interest in a matter coming before the Planning Council or one of its committees, they must:

+- i.
+Declare whether the interest is personal or financial; and - ii.
 Withdraw from discussing, lobbying, and voting on the matter.